FourierNets enable the design of highly non-local optical encoders for computational imaging: Results

 \subsection{FourierNets outperform UNets for engineering non-local optical encoders}

-We compare optimizing microscope parameters $\bm{\upphi}$ with two neural networks: 1) using our FourierNet with 2D convolutions (FourierNet2D) and 2) using a vanilla UNet with 2D convolutions (UNet2D).
-Training is a two step process in which a planewise reconstruction network with fewer parameters and 2D convolutions is used during optimization of $\bm{\upphi}$, then once $\bm{\upphi}$ is fixed a more powerful reconstruction network with 3D convolutions is used.
+We compare optimizing microscope parameters $\bm{\upphi}$ with three neural networks: 1) using our FourierNet with 2D convolutions (FourierNet2D), 2) using a vanilla UNet with 2D convolutions (UNet2D), and 3) using a Wiener deconvolution as an approximate inverse combined with a refining UNet, as in \cite{Ikoma_Nguyen_Metzler_Peng_Wetzstein_2021}.
+Training is a two stage process in which a plane-wise reconstruction network with fewer parameters and 2D convolutions is used during optimization of $\bm{\upphi}$, then once $\bm{\upphi}$ is fixed a more powerful reconstruction network with 3D convolutions is used, except for the Wiener + UNet \cite{Ikoma_Nguyen_Metzler_Peng_Wetzstein_2021} method which is trained in a single stage as in \cite{Ikoma_Nguyen_Metzler_Peng_Wetzstein_2021}.
+Table \ref{tabmetrics} shows the type of network used for the first stage to train the optical encoder $\mathbf{M}_{\bm{\upphi}}$ in the first column, and the type of network used in the second stage for training the reconstruction network only (given a fixed $\bm{\upphi}$) in the second column.
 We find this scheme achieves better reconstruction quality because the reconstruction network does not need to constantly adapt to a changing optical encoding (Appendix \ref{appendiximplementationdetails}).
-We train these microscopes and reconstruction networks on Type D, where samples are tall cylindrical cutouts of zebrafish with diameter 193 $\upmu$m and height 200 $\upmu$m.
-Samples are imaged on a camera with $256 \times 256$ pixels (Figure \ref{figresultscomparison}).
+We train these microscopes and reconstruction networks on ROIs which are tall cylindrical cutouts of zebrafish with diameter 193 $\upmu$m and height 200 $\upmu$m.
+Sample volumes are imaged on a camera with $256 \times 256$ pixels (Figure \ref{figresultscomparison}).
 FourierNet2D has 2 convolution layers (with 99.8\% of its kernel parameters in the initial Fourier convolution layer), while UNet2D has 32 convolution layers (kernel parameters approximately uniformly distributed per layer).
+UNet2D was designed to have a global receptive field.
 FourierNet2D and UNet2D both have $\sim 4 \times 10^7$ parameters; FourierNet3D has $\sim 6 \times 10^7$ parameters vs. $\sim 10^8$ for UNet3D.
+The Wiener + UNet method \cite{Ikoma_Nguyen_Metzler_Peng_Wetzstein_2021} has $\sim 8 \times 10^7$ parameters.
 Architecture details are in Appendix \ref{appendiximplementationdetails}, \ref{appendixnetworkcomparison}.